 - Proof that the student was born before January 1, 1957 will be accepted in lieu of receiving the vaccine.

-- Proof that the student has applied for or received a non-medical (religious) exemption will be accepted in lieu of receiving the vaccine.
-This exemption is granted “on the grounds that such immunization conflicts with the religious tenets and practices of a recognized church or religious denomination of which said individual is an adherent or member” in accordance with Arkansas Statute.
-This type of exemption shall be granted only by the Arkansas Department of Health.
-PLEASE NOTE: The form requires a signature and seal of a Notary Public and a new exemption form must be completed every school year.
+- Proof that the student has applied for or received a non-medical (religious or philosophical) exemption will be accepted in lieu of receiving the vaccine.
+This type of exemption is granted by the Arkansas Department of Health.
 E-mail the ADH to request a non-medical exemption form.
+NOTE: A new request must be submitted each school year.

 - If a student has previously received two doses of measles, one dose of mumps and one dose of rubella before January 2, 2010, these doses will be accepted as compliant to the immunization regulations and 2 MMRs are not required.